History

 Architecture

-The building consists of a wide, rectangular nave, a much narrower and shorter rectangular chancel and a porch attached to the southern wall of the nave.
-The original windows were pointed openings, some filled with trefoils.
-At the end of the 15th century, some of them were transformed into two-light ones in rectangular frames, crowned with ogee arches.
-The west façade was decorated with a single narrow window and a simple pointed portal.
-The second entrance led from the south through the aforementioned porch in which two stone benches were placed.
-Inside the presbytery, a late-medieval rood screen separated from the nave, which was covered with a wooden barrel vault.
+The original windows of the church were pointed, widely splayed towards the interior, some filled with trefoils in the archivolts.
+Some of them, like in the eastern wall of the chancel, were grouped in pairs.
+At the end of the 15th century, some windows were transformed into two-light windows in rectangular frames, topped with ogee arches.
+The western facade was decorated with a single narrow window and a simple pointed portal.
+The second entrance led from the south through the aforementioned porch, in which two stone benches were placed.

 Current state

 Despite the Victorian renovation, the church has retained several original window openings (eastern window of the chancel, western and northern in the nave) and several late Gothic windows (southern windows in the nave and chancel).
 Inside the nave, a late-medieval roof truss and a 15th-century rood screen separating the presbytery from the nave have been preserved.
-The bellcote over the nave was built in the early modern period, although two bells from the 13th century have survived.
+The present bellcote over the nave was built in the early modern period, although two bells from the 13th century have survived.

 bibliography: